spmeesseman/vscode-extjs/README.md

 5. `Hover JsDoc` for all classes, methods, properties, configs, xtypes and class string literals.
 6. Static vs. Instance `Intellisense`.
 7. `Go To Definition` for xtype string literals (credits to [qzsiniong](#thank-you)).
-8. `XType validation` and `requires` field checking (credits to [qzsiniong](#thank-you)).
+8. `Go To Type Definition` for variables.
-9. Command Pallette command for fixing invalidated xtype declarations (credits to [qzsiniong](#thank-you)).
+9. `XType validation` and `requires` field checking (credits to [qzsiniong](#thank-you)).
-10. Diagnostic `Quick Fix` and Command Pallette command for fixing invalidated xtype declarations.
+10. Command Pallette command for fixing invalidated xtype declarations (credits to [qzsiniong](#thank-you)).
-11. Parses [app.json](#the-appjson-extjs-project-file), *workspace.json*, and *package.json* files for `auto-import of classpaths`, including dependencies.
+11. Diagnostic `Quick Fix` and Command Pallette command for fixing invalidated xtype declarations.
-12. Turn on/off the inclusion of deprecated class members into `Intellisense` directly in VSCode Settings.
+12. Parses [app.json](#the-appjson-extjs-project-file), *workspace.json*, and *package.json* files for `auto-import of classpaths`, including dependencies.
-13. Turn on/off the inclusion of private class members into `Intellisense` directly in VSCode Settings.
+13. Turn on/off the inclusion of deprecated class members into `Intellisense` directly in VSCode Settings.
-14. Configure specific classpaths for Indexing directly in VSCode Settings.
+14. Turn on/off the inclusion of private class members into `Intellisense` directly in VSCode Settings.
-15. `Since`, `Deprecated`, and `Private` `JsDoc` tags and `Intellisense` tags.
+15. Configure specific classpaths for Indexing directly in VSCode Settings.
-16. Parsing performance is slightly slower the first time the extensionl loads, but subsequent usage sees parsing performance @ ~ 1.4-1.5x faster.
+16. `@since`, `@deprecated`, and `@private` `JsDoc` tags and `Intellisense` tags.
-17. Parses ES2016+ syntax using latest Babel code parser and AST traversal.
+17. Parsing performance is slightly slower the first time the extensionl loads, but subsequent usage sees parsing performance @ ~ 1.4-1.5x faster.
-18. Configurable validation timeout useful for slower systems.
+18. Parses ES2016+ syntax using latest Babel code parser and AST traversal.
-19. Miscellaneous custom validations.
+19. Configurable validation timeout useful for slower systems.
-20. Doesn't require yet another .sencha directory to be created.
+20. Miscellaneous custom validations.

 ## ESLint